Lead Free CLT Logo

-KEEPING LEAD OUT OF YOUR DRINKING WATER.
+KEEPING LEAD OUT OF YOUR DRINKING WATER

 Icon for a faucet with water dripping on a gray circle